andriastheI/EatAndShare/README.md

 ### 1. Install Java 21
 Download and install Java 21:

 https://www.oracle.com/java/technologies/downloads/

 ### 2. Install MySQL 8.0.43
 Download MySQL 8.0.43:

 https://downloads.mysql.com/archives/installer/

 ### 3. Clone the Project

 git clone https://github.com/andriastheI/EatAndShare.git

 cd EatAndShare

-4. Configure MySQL
+### 4. Configure MySQL
 Make sure MySQL is running and configured with the correct database, username, and password.

+CREATE DATABASE cookbook;

+CREATE USER 'blackfe'@'localhost' IDENTIFIED BY 'iampassword';
+CREATE USER 'blackfe'@'%' IDENTIFIED BY 'iampassword';

+GRANT ALL PRIVILEGES ON cookbook.* TO 'blackfe'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON cookbook.* TO 'blackfe'@'%' WITH GRANT OPTION;

+FLUSH PRIVILEGES;

-5. Verify Application Configuration
+### 5. Verify Application Configuration
 Check the file: src/main/resources/application.properties if it has the same configuration as the following

 spring.datasource.url=jdbc:mysql://localhost:3306/cookbook